-To help improve standards, the HomeOwners Alliance wants:
+To help improve new build quality standards, the HomeOwners Alliance wants:

 - A minimum of a 2.5% snagging retention – so that new build homebuyers retain at least 2.5% of the cost of the house, which would only be paid after 6 months (at the end of the defects period).
 This creates a powerful incentive for builders to put problems right, rather than leaving the homeowner in the lurch.
 If things aren’t put right, or if the homeowner wants to sort them out themselves, then their costs should be deducted from the 2.5%.
 Such snagging retentions are common practice with extensions and commercial clients of housebuilders, but are not available to new home buyers.
 Read more about our proposal here.

 - The right for homebuyers to inspect their new home before moving in, but without prejudice, and the right to bring their own surveyor/snagger with them.
 Often builders selling their properties “off plan” refuse to let buyers actually see the property after it is completed but before buying it – this practice should be stopped.

 - A property ombudsman for new build – to mediate disputes between new homebuyers and their developers, rather than forcing them to go to court.
 An effective body would need to be independent from industry and have strong powers to make a difference.
 The existing Consumer Codes, such as the Consumer Code for Homebuilders, would form an initial basis, but the remit would be broader to cover post-move in issues.
 All builders of new homes should be a member of the ombudsman scheme.